the-turing-way/the-turing-way/chapters/open_science.md

 #### Repositories and self archiving

 This aims to provide tools and assistance to scholars to deposit their refereed journal articles in open electronic repositories.
 As a result of the first strategy we see self-archiving practices: researchers depositing and disseminating papers in institutional or subject based repositories.
 There has also been a growth in the publication of preprints through institutional repositories and preprint servers.
 Preprints are widely used in physical sciences and now emerging in life sciences and other fields.
-Preprints are documents that have not been peer reviewed but are considered as a complete scientific publication in a first stage.
+Preprints are documents that have not been peer reviewed but are considered as a complete publication in a first stage.
 Some of the preprints servers include open peer review services and the availability to post new versions of the initial paper once reviewed by peers.

 At the beginning of 2019 more than 4000 repositories are available for researchers to self-archive their publications according to the [Registry of Open Access Repositories](http://roar.eprints.org/).
 In this list we can find institutional repositories, subject based or thematic repositories and harvesters.
 The first ones are generally managed by research performing institutions to provide to their community a place to archive and share openly papers and other research outputs.
 Subject based repositories are usually managed by research communities and most of the contents are related to a certain discipline.
 Finally, harvesters aggregate content from different repositories becoming sites to perform general searches and build other value-added services.